Last updated on January 26th, 2021 at 03:06 am

 They will understand that if you are hitchhiking, you might not reached their place in the planned date.
 If you can contact your host, the better.
 There are times that I had to borrow a phone from someone to send one message or getting internet, to make sure my hosts will not be worried about my delayed coming.

 There are other helpful websites that has a community of people who want to give free spaces of their homes for travelers.
-Check trustroots, bewelcome and hospitality club.
+Check trustroots and bewelcome.
 If you are going to meet a host in a big city, it will be helpful to have a map in hand to know how to reach your host’s home.

 You can also ask directions from locals or hostels.
 If you don’t have a host, plan to find a spot where you can pitch your tent.
 If that’s not an option, try bus stations, train stations, airports and parks for sleeping.